-Warrants - Public Warrants may only be exercised for a whole number of shares.
+There are 17,500,000 Public Warrants and 8,100,000 Private Placement Warrants outstanding.
+Public Warrants may only be exercised for a whole number of shares.
 No fractional warrants will be issued upon separation of the Units and only whole warrants will trade.
 The Public Warrants will become exercisable on the later of (a) 12 months from the closing of the Initial Public Offering and (b) 30 days after the completion of a Business Combination.